 - • Ductwork modifications or repairs

-- • Electrical service upgrades
+- • Electrical system upgrades

-- • Accessibility of the installation site
+- • Accessibility of the installation site (hillside/attic)

 Useful next steps